peterhost/peterhost.github.com/_posts/2012-11-17-no-comments.markdown

 intro: "I switched comments off recently for one simple reason : i don't think they add any value to the blog posts, I don't really care about being read, i just write those when I have gone through a tough install process, in order to help.
-That's all."
+That's all.<br/><br/>Am I being antisocial ? on the contrary, i'd love an in depth involved chat on quite any subject, but not through bloody comments is all."
 intro-img: "2012-11-17-quiet.png"

 ---